corwinkuiper/grapher/README.md

 ## Requirements

 * Python of some sort.
-I use one of the 3s.
+I use at least 3.7.0.
 * Numpy.
 * Matplotlib
 * Scipy (optional, for the regression)